 This Blog, by Anis Siddiqy, is about the potential impact of BlueButtonPlus (http://bluebuttonplus.org/) on the healthcare software applications development vendors.

 Back in the early days of software application development, it was not common to have a developer spend a few nights programming something and creating a utility software extremely useful for everyone.
 Then those days were gone and came to the super applications written by software companies like Microsoft.
 Microsoft’s and Oracle’s silently killed the completion by creating a huge barrier to entry for software developers.
 It was impossible for a developer to create something useful and sell it alone.
 The tactics were similar to the super store’s tactics that ran small mama papa shops out of business.

-Luckily for consumer, the app store concept in programming came up and now again small companies started developing small useful things and publish it without the hefty marketing cost.
+Luckily for consumers, the app store concept in programming came up and now again small companies started developing small useful things and publish it without the hefty marketing cost.

 Now when you apply this concept to healthcare software arena, we have a similar problem here.
 The McKesson and the Cerners of our industry do not allow small players to bring innovation out quickly.
 There needs to be an app store concept required in healthcare but the problem is, everything revolves around patient’s data and if an organization is running Cerner then they are doomed to integrate with Cerner any new piece of useful software.
 And integration needs to be done through preset HL7 interfaces that require thousands of dollars worth of interface engines, and expensive interface programmers.